 In this article, we will explore load balancing in Kubernetes and show how to configure the various types with example configuration files.
-We will then discuss various load-balancing strategies and when to use them, plus some general best practices for handling load balancing in K8S.
+We will then discuss various load-balancing strategies and when to use them, along with general best practices for load balancing in K8s.

 We will cover: